Purity and separation for oriented matroids: Classification results

 \begin{lemma} If $\Mcal$ is a uniform oriented matroid with $\rk(\Mcal)\geq 4$ and $\cork(\Mcal)\geq 2$ then $\Mcal$ contains a minor isomorphic to $C^{6,4}$. \end{lemma} \begin{proof} We show this by induction on $\cork(\Mcal)$.
 Suppose $\cork(\Mcal)=2$.
 Since $\Mcal$ is uniform, its dual is a uniform oriented matroid of rank $2$ with at least $6$ elements.
 Any such oriented matroid (they are all isomorphic) contains $C^{6,2}$ as a minor, and therefore its dual contains a minor isomorphic to $C^{6,4}$.
 Now let $\cork(\Mcal)>2$.
 If every element $e\in E$ is a coloop then $\cork(\Mcal)$ would be zero, so suppose $e\in E$ is not a coloop.
 Then removing $e$ from $\Mcal$ preserves its rank but decreases its corank by $1$.
 Therefore $\Mcal-e$ contains $C^{6,4}$ as a minor by the induction hypothesis.
 We are done with the proof of the lemma. \end{proof}

 This lemma finishes the proof of parts~\eqref{item:uniform_classification:rk_2} and~\eqref{item:uniform_classification:cork_1} of Theorem~\ref{thm:uniform_classification}.
 We already have shown one direction of Theorem~\ref{thm:purity_3d}, namely, that every positively oriented matroid of rank $3$ is pure (see Theorem~\ref{thm:purity_vc}).
-We also have shown the converse for $|E|\leq 6$ in Lemma~\ref{lemma:six_elements}.
+We also have shown the converse for $|E|= 6$ in Lemma~\ref{lemma:six_elements}.
+(For $|E|\leq 5$, each rank $3$ oriented matroid is already isomorphic to a positively oriented matroid, so there is nothing to prove.)
 It remains to show that if $|E|\geq 7$ then $\Mcal$ is either isomorphic to a positively oriented matroid or contains one of the six-element non-pure oriented matroids as a minor.
 In other words, \emph{we need to prove that a rank $3$ oriented matroid is isomorphic to a positively oriented matroid if and only if it does not contain an oriented matroid from Figure~\ref{fig:non_postiroids} as a minor}.

 \begin{definition} An oriented matroid $\Mcal$ of rank $3$ is called \emph{almost positively oriented} if for every element $e\in E$, $\Mcal-e$ is isomorphic to a positively oriented matroid. \end{definition}